norvigaward/naward12/report.md

 <p>

+First of all, the application will provide acces into insight by the user-interface in form of a main age (see figure 1 below).This page will also check whether the given domainname is right or not.
+If it is right that it provides results as can be seen in figure 2 below.
+Otherwise figure 1 is leading intially (see below).

 *In case of a wrong entrance by giving a wrong domainname, the application will suggest a alternative search term which seems to appear in the system.
 This is to prevent error statement because of a mistake from users-side:*